 When Alex Sheen was in his mid-twenties, he lost his father.
 If there was one thing he admired about the man, it was how he honored commitments.
 He kept the promises he made.
 This is what sparked the “Because I Said I Would” movement.
 It started with just a couple of notes he handed out to those who attended his father’s funeral, urging them to write down a promise they plan to keep.
 Alex had no way of knowing how fast the movement would grow.

-“’Because I S0aid I Would’ is a social movement dedicated to the betterment of humanity” Alex says.
+“’Because I Said I Would’ is a social movement dedicated to the betterment of humanity” Alex says.
 Many people believe the solution to big problems in the world is technological, educational, financial or political.
 People don’t consider commitments.
-What would the world be like if everyone kept the promises they made?
+What would the world be like if everyone kept the promises.

 The idea is simple.
 It starts with promise cards.
 All that is written on them is “Because I Said I Would.”
 You write your promise on the card and then give it to someone.
 When you fulfill that commitment, you get your card back.